-To achieve this vision, the PDP focuses its resources on five strategic areas: Clean and Safe, Economic Development, Transportation & Mobility, Marketing, and Events.
+To achieve this vision, the PDP focuses its resources on five strategic areas: Clean and Outreach, Economic Development, Transportation & Mobility, Marketing, and Events.
 In our work, we partner with government agencies and neighborhood associations, as well as businesses, foundations, non-profits, community, civic and cultural organizations.

 The Downtown Pittsburgh Business Improvement District (BID) was created by City Council in 1997 and renewed for a fourth, five-year term in November 2015 at the request of the Downtown Property Owners.
-Through the BID, property owners within the Golden Triangle agree to assess themselves to pay for services, provided by the Pittsburgh Downtown Partnership, that directly benefit Downtown, such as cleaning, safety, marketing, and transportation initiatives.
+Through the BID, property owners within the Golden Triangle agree to assess themselves to pay for services, provided by the Pittsburgh Downtown Partnership, that directly benefit Downtown Pittsburgh, such as cleaning, safety, marketing, and transportation initiatives.

 The BID includes 100 blocks of the Central Business District and the boundaries are within the Golden Triangle.
 More than 4,000 businesses and 350 property owners are located within the BID area.
 Read more about the Downtown Pittsburgh BID.